How to Prove a Secret Without Telling It

 Goldwasser, S., Micali, S., & Rackoff, C. (1989).
 The knowledge complexity of interactive proof systems.
 SIAM Journal on Computing, 18(1), 186-208.

 While the original ZKP protocols were purely theoretical and computationally expensive, the field has evolved into highly efficient systems like zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge).
-These modern versions allow for the proof to be "non-interactive," meaning the Prover can generate a single, short string of data that anyone can verify at any time.
-This technology is now the cornerstone of privacy-focused blockchains and "Rollups," where it is used to verify thousands of transactions at once without revealing the details of the individual trades.
-This abstraction effectively decoupled the verification of a transaction from the disclosure of its contents.
+These modern versions allow for the proof to be non-interactive, where the prover generates a single, short string of data that can be verified at any time without further communication.
+This technology is now the cornerstone of privacy-focused blockchains and "Rollups," where it is used to verify the integrity of thousands of transactions without revealing the details of individual trades.
+This application established ZKP as a universal tool for decoupling the verification of a transaction from the disclosure of its contents.

 Dive Deeper